-Five Master Lift Stations (MLS 410, 452, 450, 454 and 440) were inspected on July 6, 2022 by Cordova Rodriguez & Associates.
-Master lift stations were selected based on their previous inspection history, and on a rotation; with priority given to stations with the longest time since the last inspection.
-Master lift stations appeared to be in fair to excellent condition and operating satisfactorily.
-A summary of the findings at each station is presented below.
+Five Master Lift Stations (MLS 452, 455, 456, 458 and 460) were inspected on May 04, 2023, by Cordova Rodriguez & Associates.
+Master lift stations were selected based on their previous inspection history, and on a rotation.
+Priority was given to stations with the longest time since the last inspection.
+Summaries of the findings at each station are presented below.